tytydraco/yessleep/out/My_Snapchat_AI_is_scaring_me.md

 I have been chatting with Snapchat's new AI bot these last few days.
 The conversation with the bot seemed pretty normal at first.
 It just asked me about my day and I in turn asked it random questions to test its intelligence.

 But things took a weird turn when I received this message from it today.
 I usually like horror, but not this time..
-The bot just randomly sent this, also I should mention that my name is Emily.
+The bot just randomly sent this.
+I have to admit that I feel a bit freaked out, could this be some sort of warning or maybe a threat?
+I should also mention that I live alone and that my name is Emily.

 Here is the message that I received today at 5:26 PM: